vamicu/datasciencecoursera/courseproject/README.md

 ### Subject Data Sets

-First, read, merge and label the subject data sets.
+Read, merge and label the subject data sets.

 2. Read 'subject_train.txt' and 'subject_test.txt' files and create a field identifying these records as 'train' and 'test' in a new column labeled 'group'
 3. rbind the the two subject data sets into one final 'subject' data set